 Deities from Japanese mythology also appear in the paintings on the north and south walls.

 Nakamura-san tells us that a pair of gods, Susanoonomikoto, the god of trade, and Futodaminomikoto, the god of industry, are painted on the north and south walls respectively as a prayer for prosperity.

-Next we turn our attention to the stained glass.
-The east facing window with its fan-shaped stained glass patterns is spectacularly beautiful!
-Apparently it’s made up of 5,000 different pieces of glass.
+Next, we turn our attention to the stained glass.
+The east-facing window with its fan-shaped stained glass patterns is spectacularly beautiful!
+It’s made up of 5,000 different pieces of glass.